drohmer/CSE104/C_server/01_php/01_basic/readme.md

 php -S localhost:8000
 ```

-This command run the php interpreter and start a server on the address `localhost` on the port 8000.
+This command run the php interpreter and start a server on the address `localhost` on the port 8000 (note that you can use other port number).
 Note that `localhost` is a common hostname designating the local machine.
 This emulate the behavior of a server that run locally on your machine.

 * Start your browser at the following address `http://localhost:8000/`